honeytrap/honeytrap-docs/docs/agent/index.md

 title: Agent
 ---

-The Honeytrap Agent is a small server that will forward all incoming traffic to the Honeytrap server.
+The HoneyTrap Agent is a small server that will forward all incoming traffic to the HoneyTrap server.
 All traffic will be accompanied with the original remoting ip address.
 All traffic will be sent using an encrypted tunnel.

 Use cases
 ----------

-* easy deployment: you can deploy hundreds of agents connecting to the same Honeytrap server
+* easy deployment: you can deploy hundreds of agents connecting to the same HoneyTrap server
 * security: the honeytrap server can be located outside the network

 Docker
 ------

-If you're running Honeytrap in Agent mode, it will be easiest to run the server in Docker.
+If you're running HoneyTrap in Agent mode, it will be easiest to run the server in Docker.

 ```